 Dance the night away at Music on the Rocks

 Any of you that know me in real life will likely be a bit surprised by this one since I almost always prefer a night in and rarely will you ever find me at a club.
 Unless in Positano, that is!
 Music on the Rocks is a club in a cave and it is so. much. fun.!
-I don’t know what it is exactly that makes me love this place despite not being a club person, but you’ll catch me here until it closes down at 4am most nights I am in town.
-Don’t miss it and make sure not to show up before 1am or you’ll be the only one there, literally!
+If you’re wondering what to do in Positano at night, this is basically your only option (aside from relaxed bars) :)

 Above photos via their Facebook page.